pulumi/docs/reference/pkg/python/pulumi_vsphere/index.md

 ensure that the virtual machines run on different hosts, or prevent any operation that would keep that from happening, depending on the value of the
 <cite>mandatory</cite> flag.</p>
-<p>-&gt; Keep in mind that this rule can only be used to tell VMs to run separately
+<p>&gt; Keep in mind that this rule can only be used to tell VMs to run separately
 on _non-<a href="#id9"><span class="problematic" id="id10">specific_</span></a> hosts - specific hosts cannot be specified with this rule.
 For that, see the [<cite>vsphere_compute_cluster_vm_host_rule</cite>][tf-vsphere-cluster-vm-host-rule-resource]